nushea/WAAW/README.md

 WÃÃÃÃÃÃÃÃÃÃÃÃÃÃÃÃÃÃÃW

 **W**indow f**ĩ**le **W**atcher
-A react project that shows the user file structure through an api blob ran locally on the system at the port :33333
+A react project that shows the user file structure through an api blob ran locally on the system at :80/api/wawAPI/

 The API outputs the given directory's files in the following form